ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. note::

-    A complete installation requires about 6 GB of disk space, while a minimal installation requires about 2 GB of disk space.
+    A complete installation requires about 6 GB of disk space, while a minimal installation (Python-only) requires about 2 GB of disk space.
 The ESMValTool package itself is only a few MB in size, but it builds on many other software packages, which are installed as dependencies.